Career Scope & Job Opportunities After Pursuing BSc Biology Course | Shiksha

 About the Author:

-Dr Uma Sinha is Assistant Professor at Varun Dhaka Institute of Technology (VDIT), Krishan Vihar, New Delhi.
+Dr Uma Sinha is an Assistant Professor at Varun Dhaka Institute of Technology (VDIT), Krishan Vihar, New Delhi.
 She is also an online educator and has total 19 years of teaching experience.

 Uma has completed her PhD in Human Physiology and MPhil in Biochemistry.
 Apart from this, Uma has also pursued MEd.
 Uma has received Excellence Certificate from HRD Minister, (Smt Smriti Zubin Irani), Government of India.